The WEDEMEYERs of Eastern Australia, Chapter 2

 Reasons for emigration

-Local events might have given GHL reasons to leave.
+Local events might have also given GHL reasons to leave.
 Wilfried Hartje details the effect of asiatic cholera in 1850 on nearby Moringen.
 The epidemic affected nearly all of Moringen’s population and there were many deaths.
 Two WEDEMEYERs (unrelated?) were recorded in the deaths: (1) Otto Friedrich August WEDEMEYER, butcher’s apprentice, b.
 26 Sep 1821, d.
 18 Nov 1850.
 (2) Georg Christian WEDEMEYER, master butcher, b.
 25 Dec 1793, d.
-11 Nov 1850.
-This epidemic impacted on the Kingdom of Hannover, though I don't have data on its effect on Goslar.
+11 Nov 1850. iv) This epidemic impacted on the Kingdom of Hannover, though data is lacking on its effect on Goslar.
 Can anyone help with information?

 Problems remaining concerning GHL’s emigration